This article is reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

-Navratri this year will begin on October 7 and end on October 14, 2021.
+Navratri this year will begin on 26 September 2022 and end on 5 October 2022.
 It is celebrated for 9 days, establishing the importance of various gods and goddesses to imbibe positive qualities.
-The 9 days of the festival winds up with Durga Puja and Dussehra on October 15.
+The 9 days of the festival wind up with Durga Puja and Dussehra on 5 October 2022.

 Day 1: Orange (Maa Shailputri)

 The first day of Navratri begins with a bright and vibrant colour, orange and starts off with the Shailaputra Pooja.
 The goddess Shailputri is depicted with two hands and has a crescent moon on her forehead.

 The muhurat (auspicious moment) of Ghatasthapana or Maa Shilaputri puja on 26 September 2022, the first day of the Navratri is from 6:05 AM to 7:40 AM

 Day 2: White (Maa Brahmacharini Devi)